The term ‘vascular birthmark’ includes hemangiomas and malformations. It is estimated that approximately 10% of births have a vascular birthmark…

 Cristal is too young to be aware of her “difference” yet, however the teasing and whispering will take away her smile soon.

-Dr. Hochman, The Hemangioma Treatment Foundation and The MatchingFund are holding a Fundraiser to bring her to Dr. Hochman for the surgery and procedures which are not available in the Dominican Republic.
+Dr. Hochman, Medical Director, and his Hemangioma Treatment Foundation are trying to raise funds to bring her to Charleston for the surgery and procedures which are not available in the Dominican Republic.
 She has a large compound hemangioma which needs immediate attention.
 Her surgery is covered thanks to Dr. Hochman and the Foundation, but the tentative quote of $50-$60k for the hospital, anesthesia costs, etc. are not.
 So we need your help to spread the word by going to our FaceBook page to share with your friends.

 Looking at this beautiful little girl and knowing what she faces in the future, made us reach out to you and your friends for help.